autotelik/datashift_journey/README.md

 ### Defining the Journey Plan

-A skeleton journey definition is added to the concern of the plan model.
+A skeleton journey definition is added as a comment seciton to the plan model.

 In here you defines the steps of the apps journey and set the initial step.